grantmacken/xQuery-library-scaffold/README.md

 - the main xQuery module.
 - unit-test module to test the main xQuery module functions

-## What does it generate
+## What Does It Generate

-This project populates your github xQuery library project with the source code files
+This project populates your own library project with ...
  1. starter boilerplate xQuery lib files ( content/*xqm, unit-tests/t-*.xqm )
  2. easy to tinker with XAR essentials ( inc/repo.mk, inc/expath-pkg.mk )

-This project provides for your project a simple *build and test* scaffolding.
+ 3. a simple *build and test* scaffolding

- - for local building ( `make` ) and unit testing ( `make test` )
+ 4. travis-ci => github release-asset strategy based on tagged commits
- - for travis-ci,  when you commit and push
+ 6. and if required a production deployment strategy, based on github webhook notification.

 # Set up Steps